How to Remove Write Protection from USB [ 5 Ways] - Qiling

 Method 5.
 Turn Off BitLocker to Unlock Write Protected USB in Windows 11/10/8/7

 Step 1.
-Open File Explorer, right-click on your BitLocker partition or USB drive and select Manage BitLocker.
+To manage BitLocker, open File Explorer, right-click on the BitLocker partition or USB drive and select Manage BitLocker.
+This will allow you to view and modify the BitLocker settings, such as the PIN or password, and perform other administrative tasks.

 Remove BitLocker protection.